-These conversations, he says, reveal a lot about a country.
+These conversations, he says, reveal a lot about a country (or, in the case of the eurozone, a whole region).
 “The Europeans, many of them feel that even talking about this problem is an affront to national honour.
 To restructure your debt is tantamount to saying you are an emerging market and that is an intolerable affront to the dignity of a developed modern European state.”

 But the public sense of shame does not yet match up to that he has witnessed in Asian countries, which were forced to renegotiate their debt in the late 1990s.